-Faulkner University's graduate programs in Business are offered in the format of an executive education program.
-Because of the wide variety of post-graduate or doctoral programs (numerous programs across the nation and in various fields within the broad area of business, related to business, or outside of business) and the variety of competencies required for entry, it is not feasible for the University to advise students as to whether their programs of study at Faulkner will satisfy the prerequisites of other studies at other universities.
-Thus, students contemplating transfer, post-graduate or doctoral work at another institution bear the sole responsibility for ensuring that the work done at Faulkner will satisfy program requirements at a different university.
+Faulkner University's M.S.M. program is offered in the convenient format of an executive education program.
+Because of the diversity in post-graduate or doctoral programs (numerous programs across the nation and in various fields within the broad area of business, related to business, or outside of business) and the variety of competencies required for entry, it is not feasible for the university to advise students as to whether their programs of study at Faulkner will satisfy the prerequisites at other universities.
+Thus, the students contemplating transfer, post-graduate, or doctoral work at another institution bear the sole responsibility for ensuring that work done at Faulkner will satisfy program requirements at a different university.